Choosing online care

 What is the cheapest online Suboxone clinic?

 Self-pay telehealth clinics vary widely in first-visit and ongoing-visit pricing.
 FQHCs and Medicaid-billing programs may be the lowest cost, especially if you have Medicaid.
-The medication itself (generic buprenorphine/naloxone) is often less expensive than brand-name Suboxone — check a pharmacy or discount program for current cash prices.
+The medication itself (generic buprenorphine/naloxone) is often less expensive than brand-name Suboxone — check a pharmacy or discount program for current out-of-pocket prices.
 'Cheapest' isn't always the best metric; cost transparency and clinical legitimacy matter more.

 How fast can I get a Suboxone prescription online?